The Document Asset is used to display documents in a scroll or book format.

 - Because documents are rendered as bitmaps to accelerate on-screen rendering, all embedded hyperlinks will be lost.

 - enter a web URL in the Document property of the Document Asset to display a PDF file hosted in the cloud.
+However, links within a web-hosted PDF are unavailable to interactivity, and therefore cannot be opened.

 - Microsoft Office files - Word, Excel, PowerPoint - can be imported into Intuiface Composer as Document assets if Microsoft Office 2007 or later is installed on the same computer.